 Some of the process

 This was a tough problem.
 I wanted the photos and memories saved on Gumwall to be private, but it also needed to allow friends and family to upload photos to my private timeline.
-We actually simplified the process even further from the above sketch, by removing the approval process.
-Just remove it if you don't want it in there.
+I actually simplified the process even further from the above sketch, by removing the approval process.
+The memory can simply be removed off your timeline if not wanted.